Rendering Media

 Video Settings

-from the Render menu, a dialog will appear with several settings to customize your video:
+When you select Video from the Render menu, a dialog will appear with several settings to customize your video:

 - Resolution: Choose from the following resolutions: